 In India, an entry-level translator earns an average of Rs.
 30,000 per month, which can go up to Rs.
 1 lac with 5-9 years of experience.
 Japanese and French Translators earn Rs.
 90,000 per month on average.
 Mind you, these are average incomes.
 Your earnings will go up as you take on more projects.

 Also, Delhi is the best place for translators to work, with them earning an average of 48.3% more than the national average.
-Also have a look at some different types of social media influencer.
+Also, have a look at some different types of social media influencers.

-Translation is usually a contractual job; you would need to take on multiple projects at the same time.
+The translation is a self sufficient skill which makes it ideal for freelancing.
+Many brands continuously search for translators to translate their content online, but because translation is usually a contractual job, you would need to take on multiple projects at the same time.
 Therefore, you need a thorough knowledge of the current rates in the market for different kinds of projects.
 Make sure your rates match the times, the industry, and your experience.
+According to Payscale, the average annual income of a translator in India is ₹ 3,98,516.
+You can earn even more, but that all depends on the hard that you put into it.

 You can look up several companies like Indian Translator, Ideal Lingua Translations, Language Service Bureau etc. They usually have openings for freelancers as well.